Cryptography is a method of storing and transmitting data in a particular form so that only those for whom it is intended can read and process it.

-Cryptography is the science of information security.
-The word is derived from the Greek kryptos, meaning hidden.
 Cryptography is closely related to the disciplines of cryptology and cryptanalysis.
 Cryptography includes techniques such as microdots, merging words with images, and other ways to hide information in storage or transit.
 However, in today's computer-centric world, cryptography is most often associated with scrambling plaintext (ordinary text, sometimes referred to as cleartext) into ciphertext (a process called encryption), then back again (known as decryption).
 Individuals who practice this field are known as cryptographers.

 Modern cryptography concerns itself with the following four objectives: